plone/plone.contentrules/plone/contentrules/README.txt

   |  2: (test.halt) <HaltExecutionAction object at ...>
   |  3: (test.halt) <HaltExecutionAction object at ...>
   |
-  ContentRule A fairly simple test rule:
+  ContentRule Another fairly simple test rule:
   | only containing a moveToFolderAction
   |  0: (test.moveToFolder) <MoveToFolderAction object at ...>
   |